turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 - Your PM will split your team up to focus on each area of the project.
   - Front-end team
   - Back-end team
-  - Microservice(s)

 - Each team will use a Miro board to brainstorm ideas
-- Each team member will set up [GitHub co-author commits]() for each member on the team (minus their project manager)
-- Your PM may delegate people to set up a GitHub organization, add other members, and set up the initial repos in a way that each team member gets co-author contribution on all repo setups
+- Delegate people to set up a GitHub organization, add other members, and set up the initial repos

 - Deliverables:
   - Wireframes of the User Interface
   - Rough implementation and testing of the front-end, mocking out responses from back-end; no authentication expected yet
   - Rough implementation and testing of back-end API, mocking requests from front-end
-  - Initial structure of each microservice in Sinatra (not necessarily working API calls)
+  - Initial structure of each Service (not necessarily working API calls)
   - Travis-CI and Deployment to Heroku for both Rails repositories

 #### Sprint 2: Primary Development